The Aftermath-2019

 Director Andres Muschietti wisely places focus on the characters so that the film is character-driven rather than plot-driven, a risk with anything in the horror genre.

-At a running time of two hours and forty-nine minutes the film can take its time with character exploration and depth.
+At a running time of two hours and forty-nine minutes, the film can take its time with character exploration and depth.

-A nice add-on and deviating slightly from the King novel are a modern LGBTQ presence.
+A nice add-on and deviating slightly from the King novel is a modern LGBTQ presence.
 It is implied (though I admittedly missed this when I saw the film) that Richie (Hader) is either gay or wrestling with his sexuality.

-The pivotal final scenes depict Richie’s undying love for his lifelong friend Eddie as one saves the other’s life only to sacrifice his own.
+The pivotal final scenes depict Richie’s undying love for his lifelong friend Eddie, as one saves the other’s life only to sacrifice his own.
 The fact that the love is unrequited or unrealized is both sad and heartbreaking.

-It is also a jarring reminder that in 2019, small towns are not always the safest place for the LGBTQ community as far too often small towns breed small minds.
+It is also a jarring reminder that in 2019, small towns are not always the safest place for the LGBTQ community, as far too often, small towns breed small minds.

 A treat for eagle-eyed fans is the cameo appearance by legendary author Stephen King.
 As a cantankerous pawn shop owner, he sells Bill the relic bicycle he had enjoyed in his youth.